ila-lab/cvpr2026-window-aware-ctfm/README.md

 * the checkpoint folder for inference

 This repository does not modify the official linear probing implementation.
-It only provides DenseNet121 feature extraction and example shell scripts for connecting the extracted features to the official LP pipeline.
+It provides DenseNet121 pretraining, feature extraction, and example scripts for connecting the extracted features to the official LP pipeline.

 # 10. Results